fenago/python-networking-sysadmins/development/lab_guides/Lab_1.md

 ![](./images/C13963_01_09.jpg)

-Figure 1.9: Escape sequences and their meaning
+Caption: Escape sequences and their meaning

 Note